base9-theme/base9-theme.github.io/src/assets/about.md

 is in it's own repository with its owner, it's very hard to make changes across all of them.

+Base9 aims to fix them while provide more improvements.

 ### Less but more choices
 A base9 theme plugin for any program does not contain bloats for hundreds of color combinations.
 Instead, it allows user to pick its own colors and apply